TylerGeragi/VirtualBox/README.md

 # VirtualBox
-Virtualization, Integration, &amp; Utilization of end points and Infrastructure
+Virtualization of end point and Infrastructure devices

 <h2>Description</h2>
-This Project consists of creating functional virtualized Network-Devices for future use in IT projects.
+This Project consists of software and ISO sources for future use in IT projects.
 <br />